understrap/understrap.github.io/docs/README.md

 ## Child Theme Development

-If you're planning on developing a custom theme, we recommend using the [Child Starter Theme](https://github.com/understrap/understrap-child).
-These docs will take you through setup for your local development, as well as some of the common customizations you might need to make.
+If you're planning on developing a custom theme, we recommend visiting the [Child Starter Theme Documentation](understrap-child/).